PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-04 19:28:10
+Last updated: 2024-04-04 19:28:43
-Random Quote: Gods help you, Theon Greyjoy.
-Now you are truly lost.  -  Rodrik Cassel
+Random Quote: Do you remember that cave?
+We should have stayed in that cave.
+I told you so.  -  Ygritte